-The course is designed to present to the medical students opinions regarding the ethical principles governing the medical profession such as patients' rights, informed consent, refusal of treatment, confidentiality, and good clinical practice.
+MEDICAL ETHICS (ADVANCED) (CETH601) The course is designed to present to the medical students opinions regarding the ethical principles governing the medical profession such as patients' rights, informed consent, refusal of treatment, confidentiality, and good clinical practice.
 The areas addressed are medical research, organ transplantation, genetic testing, palliative care and end-of-life issues, ethical dilemmas in the intensive care setting and in the elderly.

-MED IV COURSES
+MED IV Courses

-CLINICAL CLERKSHIP IN INTERNAL MEDICINE (CCIM 715)
+CLINICAL CLERKSHIP IN INTERNAL MEDICINE (CCIM 704)

-5 Months
+4 Months

-The Med IV clerkship in Internal Medicine consists of four mandatory rotations of one month each in ICU, CCU, ER, and Wards, in addition to a month of selective clerkship to be chosen from one of the following medical subspecialties: Neurology, Infectious Diseases, Dermatology, Endocrinology, Pediatric Surgery, and Laboratory Medicine (Details of Selective Rotations are found below).
-In this clerkship students improve their interviewing, communication, and diagnostic skills.
-They are exposed to patients in intensive care settings and learn how to manage ICU/CCU patients; moreover, they learn rapid assessment and management of life threatening conditions, and they carry the responsibilities of house interns.
-In the selective rotation, they are exposed to patients from a subspecialty of their choice and face more focused clinical scenarios.
+The Med IV clerkship in Internal Medicine consists of four rotations of one month each in ICU, CCU, ER, Family Medicine and Wards.
+In this clerkship students improve on their interviewing, communication, and diagnosis skills.
+They are exposed to intensive care settings and learn manage ICU/CCU patients.
+Moreover, they learn rapid assessment and management of life threatening conditions, and they carry the responsibilities of house interns.